Aspen Dental Savings Plan: What It Covers and How It Compares (2026)

 Where it worksAspen Dental offices only200,000+ dentists nationwide

-Keep your own dentistNo — must switch to AspenYes, if they're in-network
+Keep your own dentistNo — must use AspenYes, if they're in-network

 Waiting periodNoneNone